fnproject/fn/prop.md

-runner - a layer that is responsible for maintaining a bucket of hot functions, executing jobs, storing the jobs logs, storing the call itself, allocating slots of ram, pulling async jobs, managing async jobs
+runner - a layer that is responsible for maintaining a bucket of hot functions, executing jobs, storing the jobs logs, storing the call itself, allocating slots of ram, pulling async jobs, managing async jobs, allocating func loggers

 datastore - store things in sql (actually good)